A Refinement of Pohst's Inequality: Introduction

 \section{Introduction}

 In 1952 Remak \cite{Re} proved that the product $\prod_{1\leq i \leq j \leq n} \big|1-\prod_{k=i}^j x_k\big| $ is bounded above by $(n+1)^{(n+1)/2}$ when the variables $x_i$ are complex numbers with modulus $|x_i|\leq 1$.
 In 1977 Pohst \cite{Po} proved for $n \leq 10$ that the same product is bounded above by $2^{\lfloor \frac{n+1}{2}\rfloor}$ when the variables are real with absolute value $|x_i|\leq 1$.
-He gave a computer-assisted proof by using some elementary inequalities (see Lemma \ref{Pohst}) and factorizing the product for each possible combination of signs for the variables $x_i$.
+He gave a computer-assisted proof by using some elementary inequalities (see lemma \ref{Pohst}) and factorizing the product for each possible combination of signs for the variables $x_i$.

 In 1996 Bertin \cite{Be} attempted to give a proof for all $n$, unfortunately, the proof turned out to be incomplete.
 Recently the author \cite{Ra} and independently Battistoni and Molteni \cite{BM} found a proof for all $n$.
 In this article, we obtain a refinement of this inequality and obtain Pohst's inequality as a corollary.
-In particular, we prove that the combinatorial proof attempted computationally by Pohst in 1977 is possible for all $n$.
+In particular, we prove that the factorization attempted computationally by Pohst in 1977 is possible.